We may earn affiliate commissions for the recommended products. Learn more.

 Browser extensions

-Zoho Vault chrome extension
+Zoho Vault browser extension

 As for functionalities, it’s wise to keep your expectations low.
 Just like most browser extensions, their functionalities are heavily tied to their web apps.
 So, you only get core features like password generator, autosave, and autofill on the extensions.
 All other functionalities require a trip to their web apps.